aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/licensing/apply-license-embedded-resource/_index.md

 - .NET embedded resources
 schemas:
 - type: TechArticle
-  headline: How to Embed License – Apply Aspose.Note License from Embedded Resource
+  headline: Apply Aspose.Note License from Embedded Resource in .NET
-  description: Learn how to embed license in a .NET app by applying an Aspose.Note
-    license from an embedded resource.
+  description: Learn how to embed license in a .NET app by applying an Aspose.Note license from an embedded resource.
 Follow this step‑by‑step guide.
   dateModified: '2026-05-15'
   author: Aspose
 - type: FAQPage
   questions:
   - question: Can I use Aspose.Note without a license?
     answer: No, a valid license is required for production use.
 A temporary license can be used for evaluation.
   - question: Where can I find documentation for Aspose.Note?
-    answer: You can find the documentation [here](https://reference.aspose.com/note/net/).
+    answer: You can find the documentation [Aspose.Note .NET API reference](https://reference.aspose.com/note/net/).
   - question: How do I get support for Aspose.Note?
-    answer: You can get support from the Aspose.Note community [here](https://forum.aspose.com/c/note/28).
+    answer: You can get support from the Aspose.Note community [Aspose.Note community forum](https://forum.aspose.com/c/note/28).
   - question: Can I try Aspose.Note before purchasing?
-    answer: Yes, you can download a free trial version from [here](https://releases.aspose.com/).
+    answer: Yes, you can download a free trial version from [Aspose.Note free trial download](https://releases.aspose.com/).
   - question: Where can I buy Aspose.Note licenses?
-    answer: You can purchase Aspose.Note licenses [here](https://purchase.aspose.com/buy).
+    answer: You can purchase Aspose.Note licenses [Aspose.Note purchase page](https://purchase.aspose.com/buy).
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Embed License – Apply Aspose.Note License from Embedded Resource
+# Apply Aspose.Note License from Embedded Resource in .NET

 ## Introduction